The Bankrate promise

 Learn more: Nationwide Insurance review

-Although homeowners insurance is not mandated by law in Texas, your lender probably requires you to carry a policy if you have a mortgage.
-Most homeowners insurance in Houston includes coverage for your home (including other structures such as a garage), your personal property and liability.
+Although homeowners insurance is not mandated by law in Texas, lenders typically require homeowners to carry a policy in order to obtain a mortgage.
+Most homeowners insurance in Houston includes coverage for your dwelling, other structures (such as a detached garage), your personal property and liability.
 However, you can also add optional endorsements to your policy for more protection.
 Here are some of the add-on coverage types that might be beneficial for Houston homeowners:

-- Water backup: Houston homeowners should consider purchasing coverage for water backup, which includes backed-up drains and sewage systems as well as sump pump problems, and can lead to water damage.
-This type of damage would not be covered by your basic policy and may happen following a hurricane or rainstorm.
+- Water backup insurance: Houston homeowners may want to consider purchasing coverage for water backup.
+This type of damage stems from backed-up drains and sewage systems, as well as failed sump pump problems, and can lead to water damage.
+This type of damage is not typically covered by your basic home insurance policy and may happen following a hurricane or rainstorm.

-- Equipment breakdown: Normally, your insurance policy doesn’t cover equipment breakdown caused by electrical or mechanical failure.
-You may have this coverage through a home warranty, but if not, and if you have expensive appliances or technology, you may want to look for a provider that offers an endorsement to cover things like major appliances and home systems.
+- Equipment breakdown insurance: Normally, your insurance policy doesn’t cover equipment breakdowns caused by electrical or mechanical failure.
+You may have this coverage through a home warranty, but if not, you may want to look for a provider that offers an endorsement to cover things like major appliances and home systems.

 Home insurance discounts in Houston

 While it offers essential financial protection, insurance comes with a cost that many people would prefer to reduce.
 Fortunately, most insurers offer at least a few discounts that reduce your premiums.
 Here are some of the most common ones that can provide policy savings:

-- Alarm systems: Insurers usually reward you for smoke detectors, fire alarms and burglar-proofing your home.
+- Alarm systems: Insurers typically incentivize having smoke detectors, fire alarms and burglar-proofing for your home.

-- Bundling discount: Most insurers will give you a discount — sometimes as much as 20% — if you have more than one policy with them.
+- Bundling discount: Most insurers will give you a discount if you have more than one policy with them.
 The most common bundles are for auto and home, condo or renters insurance policies.
-If you are happy with your insurer, it pays to consolidate your insurance needs with one company, especially if that means reduced premiums.
+If you are happy with your insurer, it may pay to consolidate your insurance needs, especially if that means reduced premiums.

 Frequently asked questions